South Africa prison authorities apologize after scantily-clad women entertain inmates

-JOHANNESBURG South African prison authorities apologized on Monday after pictures circulated on social media showed inmates being entertained by women dressed in knee-high boots and lacy lingerie while wardens looked on.
+JOHANNESBURG (Reuters) - South African prison authorities apologized on Monday after pictures circulated on social media showed inmates being entertained by women dressed in knee-high boots and lacy lingerie while wardens looked on.

 In one image two women can be seen pulling at the trousers of a shirtless inmate, while another shows a scantily-clad woman embracing a grinning man in orange prison-issue clothes.